zhouhanseng/Maskbook-News/_i18n/ja/_posts/2021-01-07-transak-mask-network-fiat.md

 location: 上海
 type: ''
 image: "{{ site.baseurl_root }}/uploads/1-33.jpg"
-description: In short, we want to bridge the New, Open Internet right on top of the current one.
+description: Mask Network announced the formal establishment of a partnership with the legal currency aggregator Transak, allowing Internet users to experience the open financial system of the blockchain more directly and quickly

 ---
 ![]({{ site.baseurl_root }}/uploads/1-33.jpg)